AdobeDocs/commerce-frontend-core/src/pages/guide/templates/sample.md

 ---
-title: Template Customization Example | Commerce Frontend Development
+title: Template Customization | Commerce Frontend Development
 description: Review an example use case for a custom template in an Adobe Commerce or Magento Open Source theme.
 ---